 The Alachua Audubon Society’s mission is to foster appreciation and knowledge of birds and other native wildlife, to protect and restore wildlife populations and their habitats, and to promote sustainable use of natural resources.

-Field Trips and Activities, including Wednesday Bird Walks at the Wetlands and the the *new* Birds and Brew
+Field Trips and Activities, including Zen Birding, Wednesday Bird Walks at the Wetlands, and Birds and Brews

 Sign up for eBird Alerts covering Alachua County and receive sightings of rare birds or needs (target birds) by email hourly or daily.
 Must be signed in to your eBird account (free)